rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash/README.md

 | system-ethereum-peers        | It contains peer-to-peer communication events of an ethereum network                            |

 ### 3. Create your keyspace
-When you register on [Streamly Dashboard] [streamly-dashboard], you have a default keyspace.
+When you register on [Streamly] , you have a default keyspace.
 You can either use it or create a new one.
 To create a new keyspace :

   - Go to Cassandra tab